News & Insights

 McGill and Partners expands structured solutions team

-McGill and Partners has expanded their structured solutions team with the hire of new partner Dan Cordina.
-His appointment supports the continued build-out of McGill and Partners’ growing structured solutions practice, providing bespoke reinsurance solutions to clients’ most pressing capital and earnings requirements.
+We are pleased to share we have expanded our structured solutions team with the hire of new partner Dan Cordina.
+His appointment supports the continued build-out of our growing structured solutions practice, providing bespoke reinsurance solutions to clients’ most pressing capital and earnings requirements.

 Dan brings with him extensive experience in the European (re)insurance transactions and restructuring space, gained during more than a decade at a Big 4 accountancy firm.
 During his career he has successfully executed various economic and legal finality solutions, including traditional legacy reinsurance deals, as well as the sale of a specialist legacy carrier to Private Equity, and several Part VII Transfers.

 Dan is a qualified Chartered Accountant, a member of the Insolvency Practitioners’ Association and the Joint Insolvency Examination Board.
-At McGill and Partners Dan will be leading retrospective reinsurance and legacy transactions for risks attaching to old underwriting years, providing capital relief and financial certainty for McGill and Partners’ clients.
+At our firm, Dan will be leading retrospective reinsurance and legacy transactions for risks attaching to old underwriting years, providing capital relief and financial certainty for our clients.
 He will report to Andy Hill and joins on 1st January 2023.

 Andy Hill, Partner in Structured Solutions at McGill and Partners said: “Dan is another strong hire as we continue grow the Structured Solutions team at McGill and Partners.
 He has extensive experience in the legacy space and is well known and well regarded as a highly skilled and effective operator.
 I’m excited to welcome him to the team and for what the year has ahead.”